1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. How much is a 1995 nickel worth?

-Most circulated 1995 nickels are worth between $0.08 and $0.67, barely above face value due to the high mintage.
+Most circulated 1995 nickels are worth between $0.08 and $0.67, barely above face value due to the enormous combined mintage of over 1.6 billion coins.

-However, value increases dramatically with condition—coins graded MS67 or PR67 and above, or those with identifiable errors, can be considered rare and command significantly higher prices.
-Proof specimens from San Francisco typically start around $5.70 in mint state, while top-graded examples have sold for hundreds of dollars at auction.
+Value increases dramatically with condition — coins graded MS67 or PR67 and above, or those with identifiable errors, can command significantly higher prices.
+Proof specimens from San Francisco typically start around $5.70, while top-graded Full Steps examples have sold for hundreds to over $1,400 at Heritage Auctions.

 2. Is the 1995 nickel rare?